 Introduction to Kingston, Pennsylvania

 Kingston, Pennsylvania, in Luzerne county, is 15 miles SW of Scranton, Pennsylvania (center to center) and 97 miles W of Newark, New Jersey.
-The town is located in the Scranton - - Wilkes - Barre - - Hazleton metropolitan area and has a population of 13,855.
+The town is located in the Scranton - - Wilkes - Barre - - Hazleton metropolitan area.

 The area was settled in 1769 and was incorporated as a borough in 1858.
 The Forty Fort, which is near Kingston, was significant in the Revolution and Yankee-Pennamite War.
 The Wyoming Massacre occurred here in 1778.
 Kingston is located in Luzerne County which was founded in 1786 from a portion of the Northumberland County.